-Hello, and thank you for taking the time to read this!
+Hello and thank you for taking the time to read this!
 We are the Silicon Valley chapter of the Democratic Socialists of America.
 We promote democracy in not just our political system, but also within our economic system.
 We ultimately wish to see the dispersal of the hierarchical capitalist system we currently inhabit and to institute a more democratic, more co-operative, and less exploitative economic and political society.
 We are working on various projects centered around environmental justice, criminal justice reform, Medicare For All, intersectional feminism, and now electoral reform and advocacy.

 Please note that even though we will recommend a number of Democrats, we are not part of the Democratic Party nor an affiliate of the party.
-Also please note that recommendations are not endorsements; endorsements are voted on by the chapter whole (with a 75%-in-favor requirement) to allow chapter resources to support, whereas recommendations are just “better out of a mixed bag.”
+Also please note that recommendations are not endorsements; endorsements are voted on by the chapter whole (with a 75%-in-favor requirement) to allow chapter resources to support, whereas recommendations are “better out of a mixed bag.”

 A quick reminder: Santa Clara County and San Mateo County have both switched over to a vote by mail system in which every voter will receive their ballot in the mail.
 For questions about this process and how people are to vote, please contact your county’s Registrar of Voters office if you have questions or take a look at their handy FAQ: Santa Clara County | San Mateo County.

-If you have not registered to vote or wish to change your registration status, you have through May 23 to do so.
+If you have not registered to vote or wish to change your registration status, you have through October 24 to do so.
 To register, please visit the CA Secretary of State website at registertovote.ca.gov.

 Thank you again for your time!
 Hopefully this guide will be a help to you.
 Remember to vote!